intel/llvm/sycl/doc/design/IVDEPAndParallelLoopAnnotations.md

 !5 = !{!1, 5}
 ```

-This would become the following SPIR-V friendly LLVM IR:
+This would become the following SPIR-V-friendly LLVM IR:

 ```llvm
 loop: